The Branch Basics Deep Cleaning Method

 The goal with all of these steps is to work with gravity and not to backtrack any areas you’ve already cleaned.
 This is why it’s best to start at the ceiling, work down the walls, and finish with the floors, as the process releases dust and dirt that falls to the ground.
 This is why a mask can be recommended.

 Step 3: Wipe Down

-As you can tell, this process is really not designed for weekly cleaning!
-When you thoroughly clean a room using this Deep Cleaning Method, you shouldn’t have any reason to go through the process again until next year.
-To keep your space clean in between deep cleans, we recommend a few simple changes to your routine:
+As you can tell, this process is not designed for weekly cleaning.
+When you thoroughly clean a room using this non-toxic deep cleaning method, you shouldn’t have any reason to go through the process again until the next year.
+To keep your space clean until then, we recommend:

 - Remove your shoes when you enter your home.
 Shoes track chemical residues and pesticides (not to mention mud or other grime) through your living space, leaving particulates on surfaces and in the air.
-Removing your shoes, and asking guests to remove theirs as well, will cut back on the times you’ll need to vacuum!
+Remove your shoes and guests to remove theirs.

 - Limit clutter as much as much as you can.
 As we’ve mentioned, clutter piles are the most hospitable homes for dust bunnies, which may be tidy piles of pesticides and chemical residue.